Home > Tours > Australia Tours > Territory Explorer & The Kimberley

 Follow up with a visit to the world’s largest classroom.
 The Alice Springs School of the Air visitor centre tells the story of remote education in the outback.
 Learn all about the trials and tribulations associated with bringing education to the outback, a program that began in 1951.

-Then it’s all aboard for your overnight Special Stay on the famous Ghan (Gold Service).
+Then it’s all aboard for your overnight Scenic Special Stay on the famous Ghan (Gold Service).
 The train, which runs between Adelaide and Darwin, provides one of the world’s greatest rail journeys as it cuts across remote desert landscapes in impeccable luxury.
 Relax in the Outback Explorer Lounge before a sumptuous dinner in the Queen Adelaide Restaurant.
 (B/D)

 Enjoy breakfast on board The Ghan as you gaze out of the window, finding inspiration in the ever-changing outback landscape.
 Eventually your luxurious carriage will arrive in Katherine, the “Crossroads of the North”.
 The third-largest town in the Northern Territory, Katherine is a gateway between outback desert and the tropical climate of the Top End.

 Here, you’re free to choose between experiences that will enhance your visit.
-Take a guided cruise through Nitmiluk (Katherine) Gorge, where you’ll marvel at the famed towering red ochre sandstone walls and hear stories of the local Jawoyn people.
+Take a guided cruise through Nitmiluk (Katherine) Gorge, where you’ll marvel at the famed towering red ochre sandstone walls or hear stories of the local Jawoyn people.
+No matter which you choose, you’ll later reboard the train and travel to Darwin, capital of the Northern Territory, for your three-night stay.
+(B)

-Welcome to Darwin, the multicultural capital of the Top End.
-Despite surviving two cyclones and several wartime air raids, Darwin is distinguished by its relaxed lifestyle and proximity to the Northern Territory’s abundance of natural wonders.
+Darwin, the multicultural capital of the Top End, is distinguished by its relaxed lifestyle and proximity to the Northern Territory’s abundance of natural wonders.
 Crocodiles, culture and colourful characters abound as you explore the northernmost capital in Australia.
-Today, expand your visit with your choice of a range of illuminating activities.
-(B/D)

-Freechoice:
+Scenic Freechoice:

 • Jumping Crocs and Nature Adventure: Experience these reptiles in the wild on the beautiful Adelaide River, where crocs leap out of the water pursuing their prey.
 Your tour also includes a visit to Fogg Dam, a wetlands nature reserve teeming with wading birds and other unique wildlife.
 The wetlands of the Top End are of great international importance on account of their accessibility, splendour and cultural significance.